 - Lowers overall productivity

-- Makes day-to-day life harder for workers
+- Makes day-to-day life harder for factory workers

 - Creates more opportunities for work-related safety incidents due to poor work instructions

 This is exactly why more manufacturing companies are finding new ways of managing a production team.
-They’re now looking to connect their entire workforce and provide a single source of truth for information to their frontline workers.
+They’re now looking to connect their entire workforce and provide a single source of truth for information to their factory workers.
 It’s good for production.
 It’s good for the employees.
 And it’s good for morale.

 Here are five ways to motivate your factory workers and get your production line running like a well-oiled machine: